• Skip to primary navigation

 We know many people like to work from a paper copy of their crochet pattern.
 This is why we love offering our patterns in large-type, ad-free PDFs that are formatted for easy printing.

-Print it!
-Purchase the ad-free PDF ⇨
+Deliver it!
+Purchase the all-in-one crochet kit ⇨

-Hat Sizes:
+Hat Sizes

 When choosing a size, go by head actual head circumference as measured just above ears.
 This style looks better slightly oversized (rather than on the tighter side) so if between sizes, size up.
-Checking gauge as described in pattern is essential to ensuring hat fits as expected.

 Seven rounds of circle pattern should measure 3” across.